ably77/aa-poc-runbook/gloo-mesh-2-0-node-ports/README.md

 To allow secured (end-to-end mTLS) cross cluster communications, we need to make sure the certificates issued by the Istio control plance on each cluster are signed with intermediate certificates which have a common root CA.

-Gloo Mesh fully automates this process.
+Gloo Mesh automates this process.

 Run this command to see how the communication between microservices occurs currently: